yaopang/faster_RCNN/help/Readme.md

-# Train Py-Faster-RCNN on Another Dataset
+# Train Py-Faster-RCNN with a Gaze Dataset

 This tutorial is a fine-tuned clone of [zeyuanxy's one](https://github.com/zeyuanxy/fast-rcnn/tree/master/help/train) for the [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn) code.

-We will illustrate how to train Py-Faster-RCNN on another dataset in the following steps, and we will take **INRIA Person** as the example dataset.
+We will illustrate how to train Py-Faster-RCNN on another dataset in the following steps, and we will take the **gaze database from RadLabs** as the example dataset.

 ## Clone py-faster-rcnn repository
 The current tutorial need you to have clone and tested the regular py-faster-rcnn repository from rbgirshick.